Anant Agarwal

 Anant Agarwal is an Indian computer architecture researcher.
-He is a professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT), where he led the development of Alewife, an early cache coherent multiprocessor, and also has served as director of the MIT Computer Science and Artificial Intelligence Laboratory.
+He is a professor of electrical engineering and computer science at the Massachusetts Institute of Technology (MIT), where he led the development of Alewife, an early cache coherent multiprocessor, and has been director of the MIT Computer Science and Artificial Intelligence Laboratory.
 He is the founder and CTO of Tilera, a fabless semiconductor company focusing on scalable multicore embedded processor design.
-He also serves as the CEO of edX, a joint partnership between MIT and Harvard University that offers free online learning.
+He is the CEO of edX, a joint partnership between MIT and Harvard University that offers free online learning.

 Education

 Agarwal was born in Mangalore and did his schooling in St. Aloysius Mangalore.
 He holds a bachelor's degree (1982) in electrical engineering from Indian Institute of Technology Madras.
 For postgraduate study, he attended Stanford University, where he received an MS (1984) and a PhD (1987), both in electrical engineering.
 His PhD thesis, Analysis of Cache Performance for Operating Systems and Multiprogramming, was written under John L. Hennessy.